ECMA-334 C# Language Specification9.4.2: Identifiers |

 Two identifiers are considered the same if they are identical after the following transformations are applied, in order:

-s are removed.
+unicode-escape-sequence is transformed into its corresponding Unicode character. formatting-characters are removed.
 Identifiers containing two consecutive underscore characters (U+005F) are reserved for use by the implementation; however, no diagnostic is required if such an identifier is defined.